MalikMouazer/ddireasoninglite/README.md

 The CSV file contains *6 columns*

-*Column 1:* Substance 1 of the interaction
+ - *Column 1:* Substance 1 of the interaction
-*Column 2:* Substance 2 of the interaction
+ - *Column 2:* Substance 2 of the interaction
-*Column 3:* The action of the interaction (Increase or decrease of the property).
+ - *Column 3:* The action of the interaction (Increase or decrease of the property).
 This variable has 2 modalities: ['increase', 'decrease']
-*column 4:* The direction of the interaction.
+ - *column 4:* The direction of the interaction.
 Is it "Substance 1" which acts on "Substance 2", the reverse or the addition of the effects of the two substances.
 It is a question of determining the "victim drug" and the "perpetrator drug".
 This variable has 3 modalities: ['1/2', '2/1', '1+2']

-Name of the fields
 The modalities that are pk and those that are pD